cdesgrange/cdesgrange.github.io/research.md

  <br>  <br>

-<b>During my Ph.D., I keep developing expertise both in high-contrast imaging observations and instrumentation. </b>
+<b>During my Ph.D., I continue to develop expertise both in high-contrast imaging observations and instrumentation. </b>

 In observations, my two main projects currently are

 <ul>
   <li> first,  a survey coupling different detection methods to have the more complete view of the exoplanetary systems investigated, and </li>

-  <li> second, the characterization of a specific debris disk. </li>
+  <li> second, the characterization of a complex and enigmatic debris disk. </li>
 </ul>

 In instrumentation, I am doing in particular molecular mapping simulations to test different designs to upgrade the low resolution integral field spectrograph (IFS) of SPHERE into a medium resolution IFS.

+I am part of the consortia SPHERE, SPHERE+ and SHARK-NIR.
+Recently, I have submitted several proposals, with the following facilities VLT/SPHERE, JWST, HST and soon (November 10, 2023) LBT/SHARK-NIR.
+I am currently waiting for the results of ESO P113 and JWST Cycle 3.